-A young woman weighs the risks of romance with possibility of pregnancy.
+A young woman weighs the risks of romance with a possible pregnancy.
 Follow her introspective research on contraceptive options, including birth control pills.

 How Does The Pill Work?